-Cells are ever so much more than “integrated circuits.”
+Cells are ever so much more than “integrated circuits.”1-5.
 But, they are integrated circuits!
-As with integrated circuits in man-made devices, many switches must be set in concert and in the right sequence to compute sophisticated function.
+As with integrated circuits in man-made devices, many switches must be set in concert and in the right sequence to compute sophisticated function.6-13

-How did life’s symphony get written before it was ever performed?
+Using a contemporary analogy, how did life’s symphony get written before it was ever performed?23-24

-Control and regulation are essential to every aspect of life.
-But control and regulation are formal functions, not just physico-chemical reactions.15-18, 25-28 Physicality cannot practice and perform purposeful, goal-oriented, abstract, conceptual formalisms.
+Control and regulation are essential to every aspect of life.22 But control and regulation are formal functions, not just physico-chemical reactions.15-18, 25-28 Physicality cannot practice and perform purposeful, goal-oriented, abstract, conceptual formalisms.24

-In a purely physical, inanimate world, how could such finely-tuned formal controls and regulation have come into existence?
-Not even a protocell could arise out of mere chance and necessity.
+In a purely physical, pre-biotic, inanimate world, how could such finely-tuned formal controls and regulation have come into existence?
 Neither chance nor physical laws could have organized anything, let alone have written programs and produced the sophisticated machines needed to process those computational programs.

 A third fundamental category has to exist in reality in addition to Chance and Necessity (Physical Law).
 That third fundamental category of reality is Choice Causation.15 Formalisms such as mathematics, logic, language, categorization, organization, programming and processing are all formalisms.
 They are not only abstract and conceptual rather than physical.
 All formalisms are choice-based.
 Chance and Necessity cannot explain them.
 Any worldview that pontificates that “Chance and Necessity are all there is” represents a logical “false dichotomy.”